 The eternal city never sleeps.
-When day turns into night, the lights come alive, streets fill up with curious travelers and the shades start to play on the famous monuments and fountains.
+When day turns into night, the lights come alive, streets fill up with curious travelers and the city is filled with Rome night walking tours.
+The shades start to play on the famous monuments and fountains.
 In summer time, after dark is the best time to be outdoors.
 The heat becomes less torturous, nothing can beat a good, long walk in the dark alleys, lit up streets and mysterious old town.

 During my visit last year I arrived in Rome in the evening and had to leave the next morning.
 So, I literally saw the city at night and never regretted it.
 This is your personal guide on things to do in Rome at night!